17 Consistence

 Procedure

-1. Test the soil strength at field-moist condition according to Section 18.2.1.
+1. Test the soil strength at field-moist condition according to Section 17.3.1.

 2. Place the sample cube on a wet sponge until thoroughly moistened, then immerse the sample in DI water for 1 hour.

-3. Retest the soil strength of the wet sample according to Section 18.2.1.
+3. If the sample has not slaked (see Section 18.1.10), retest the soil strength of the wet sample according to Section 17.3.1.

-4. Assess the behaviour of the sample using Table 18.9.
+4. Assess the behaviour of the sample using Table 17.10.

-Table 18.9: Induration classes
+Table 17.10: Induration classes

 Code Name Description

-1 Non-indurated A wet test specimen slakes within one hour when placed in water
+1 Non-indurated Sample slakes within one hour

-4 Strongly indurated A wet test specimen that has been immersed for an hour has a strength class of 7
+4 Strongly indurated strength class of 7